0sparsh2/DATA-512-PART-4/README.md

 - **`Hampden_Asthma.csv`:** Contains county-level data on asthma hospitalization rates and total hospitalizations from 1999 to 2021.
 - **`Springfield_AQI.csv`:** Includes year-wise air quality metrics such as PM2.5 levels and smoke impact scores for Springfield.
-- **Merged Dataset:** Combines asthma hospitalization and AQI data for comprehensive analysis.
-Generated as part of the preprocessing step.

 ---